gdbroman/broman.blog/posts/nietzsche.md

 draft: true
 ---

-> “I would rather be ashes than dust!
-I would rather that my spark should burn out in a brilliant blaze than it should be stifled by dry-rot.
-I would rather be a superb meteor, every atom of me in magnificent glow, than a sleepy and permanent planet.
-The function of man is to live, not to exist.
-I shall not waste my days trying to prolong them.
-I shall use my time.”
->
-><cite>—Jack London</cite>

 Nietzsche predicted that when we no longer have transcendental values to bound ourselves to, we will become what he called "the last man."
 Pityable, nihilistic bugmen only concerned with avoiding pain and increasing pleasure.
 Never questioning, completely detached from the bigger picture.
 Completely detached.
 Unfortunately, Nietzsche's prediction has come to fruition.

 > I teach mankind a new will: to desire this path that men